 One of the reasons we make that commitment is because any automation project is really a Change Management project.
 And confidence is a key factor in successful change management.
 The more confident you and your team are in their ability to master the system, the more smoothly your entire project will go for you and for us.

 We tell our clients that when they are facing changes in their AP staff, their first call actually should be to their Client Success Account Manager here at DataServ.
-Whether it’s an anticipated change or, as has unfortunately happened with one of our clients, a team member lost to sudden illness, part of our commitment to you is to provide the training resources to fill in the gap as quickly as possible.
+Part of our commitment to you is to provide the training resources to fill in the gap as quickly as possible.

 Automation is usually evaluated for how it improves efficiency, visibility, and risk management.
-We believe your automation solution partner should be evaluated just as carefully for how they train and support your team and how they assist with Change Management during initialization and beyond.
+We believe your automation solution partner should be evaluated just as carefully for how they train and support your team and how they assist with Change Management beyond initialization.